adiun/unity-rpgcutscene/README.md

 * Support for instantiating prefabs
 * Showing RPG-style paged, docked dialogs with animating text, reading time, and next-page button support

+## Who this is for?

+Mainly for game devs who want to add quick, simple 2D RPG-style cutscenes without importing a package with a ton of assets.
+If all you want is a cutscene runner with basic support for waiting on user input, instantiating prefabs, and dialog support then this is for you.
+FYI: a unitypackage is a WIP.

+If you want full cinematic, 3D cutscene support with a great editor check out the [Cinema Director](https://www.assetstore.unity3d.com/en/#!/content/19779) asset.

 ## Setup